awslabs/duvet/design/duplicates/spec.md

   one target class.

-When a bound is configured, a target class exceeding it MUST fail the query.
+When a bound is configured, a target class exceeding it MUST fail the duplicates check.
 When a bound is not configured, no target class fails it.

 These are the only rules in this specification that fail code for a smell rather than a violated evidence property; teams opt into